 The two essential items to bring with you on your birding trip are binoculars and a field guide.
 A spotting scope can also be useful at some locations but as you will be doing mostly forest birding in Vietnam opportunities to use it may be limited.

-Comfortable clothing in drab green or brown shades is perfect for blending into the natural surroundings when birding but bright colours, particularly white, should be avoided.
+Comfortable clothing in drab green or brown shades is perfect for blending into the natural surroundings when birding but bright colours, particularly white, are best avoided.
 Wear long-sleeved shirts and pants in the forest to ward off biting insects and a wide-brimmed hat or a cap for protection against the fierce tropical sun.
 For footwear pack a comfortable pair of worn-in trekking boots or sports shoes and a pair of sneakers or casual shoes to wear when not birding.
 A lightweight raincoat is essential at any time of the year and during the winter months in northern Vietnam a fleece or warm jacket will be needed.

 Sun block, insect repellent and a torch/flashlight should be packed along with any medication you may need during your trip and perhaps a supply of your favourite snack food from home for long days in the forest or early pre-breakfast starts.

 The essential field guide for anyone birding in Vietnam is Birds of Vietnam, by Richard Craik and Le Quy Minh.
-Published in December 2018, it is the first and only modern field guide dedicated to the birds of Vietnam and the second title in the Lynx & BirdLife International Field Guides series.
+Published in December 2018, it is the first and only field guide dedicated to the birds of Vietnam and the second title in the Lynx & BirdLife International Field Guides series.
 All 916 bird species so far recorded in Vietnam are described in text, illustrations and distribution maps.
 The up-to-date taxonomy follows the groundbreaking HBW and BirdLife International Illustrated Checklist of the Birds of the World with distinct subspecies groups receiving full accounts for the first time ever.

 Useful supplementary books covering other areas of Vietnamese natural history include Vietnam: A Natural History by Jane Sterling, Martha Maud Hurley & Le Duc Minh, A Field Guide to the Mammals of South-East Asia by Charles M. Francis, A Field Guide to the Reptiles of South-East Asia by Indraneil Das and Butterflies of Vietnam: An illustrated checklist by Alexander L Monastyrskii & Alexey L Devyatkin.